DrRetro2033/Reyveld/README.md

 Multiple people can play the same game, even if it’s not designed for switching between different players.
 Just create an user profile!

+## Share your journey 🗺️

+Share your journey with others by packing up your progress into a single file.

 ## Go Beyond with Add-Ons 📦

 Arceus integrates Squirrel, enabling anyone to add new functionality to Arceus.
 Add-ons make it easy to read and write to files, integrate game launchers like Steam, and so much more!